 - FAFSA Simplification Act overview

-Verified June 2026 for the 2026-27 award year.
+Verified July 31, 2026 for the 2026-27 award year.
 This guide is informational and is not legal or financial advice.
-SAI calculation details and Pell thresholds update annually — verify current-year values against the FSA Handbook before relying on specific numbers.
+SAI calculation details and Pell thresholds update annually, so verify current-year values against the FSA Handbook before relying on specific numbers.